xaravind/devops-notes-25/jboss_wildfly.md

    - Host Controllers may require authentication to connect to the Domain Controller.
 This is also configured within the `host.xml` file.

 ---

-This structure should help in organizing WildFly-related tasks and ensure easier management of both standalone and domain modes.
-Let me know if you need any further details or clarifications!